shashank0564/github/README.md

-# github welcome to shanks
+# github welcome to shanks class